Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Step 2 – Setting Intent.

-Setting of intent is where you programme your subconscious to remember your dreams.
+Setting of intent is where you programme your subconscious and energetic bodies to remember your dreams.

-This is especially important if you are someone who finds it difficult to remember dreaming.
+This is especially important if you are someone who finds it difficult to remember them when you wake.

-This step enforces your desired intention.
+This step establishes your desired intention.
 It helps you convince your subconscious that you do want to recall and remember them.

 In your journal write your intention and then spend a few moments reading it .
 Ensure your intent is stated as fact.

 An example is: “I will dream tonight.
-When I wake I will remember my dreams.
-I will remember all detail to record in my journal.”
+When I wake I will remember all details and will retain them long enough to record them all in my journal.”

 Once this is done place your journal beside your bed.
 You will want it close for when you wake.